Me-AU/DAA-compare-sorting-algos/README.md

 - [Ahsan Ullah](https://github.com/Me-AU)

+## How to Contribute

+1. **Fork & Clone:** Fork the repository and clone it to your local machine.

+2. **Make Changes:** Add more languages/algorithms, improve existing code, or share insights on algorithmic performance.

+3. **Commit & Push:** Commit changes and push them to your forked repository.

+4. **Create Pull Request:** Submit a pull request with a brief description of your contributions.

+5. **Discuss & Improve:** Engage in discussions and be open to feedback for further improvements.

+Thank you for contributing!

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as needed.